j-fischer/js-mock/README.md

 # JsMock

-JavaScript mocking framework, which can be used with any test framework.
+A JavaScript mocking framework, which can be used with any test framework.
 JsMock is inspired by [jMock](http://www.jmock.org/) and [Sinon.js](http://sinonjs.org/) with its interface being very similar to Sinon in order to make it easy to switch between those two frameworks.

-JsMock does only support mocks where all expectations have to be set prior to making the call to the function under test.
+JsMock should work with any test framework.

 ## How is JsMock different from other mock frameworks?

-JsMock only supports mock objects where the expectations have to be defined before the mock objects are used by the function under test.
-This may require a bit more effort when writing a test case, but the outcome should be that the interactions of the unit under test with the mock object are very clearly defined through the tests, which should expose bugs or unintended behavior that would otherwise remain hidden if stubs or spies are used, but not evaluated properly.
+JsMock only supports mock objects where the expectations have to be defined before the mock objects are used by the function/module under test.
+This may require a bit more effort when writing a test case, but the outcome should be that the interactions of the unit under test with the mock object are very clearly defined through the tests.
+This should expose bugs or unintended behavior that would otherwise remain hidden if stubs or spies are used, but not evaluated properly.

 JsMock also has the goal to simplify the setup and validation of mocks by monitoring them for you.
-This will make it easy to evaluate that all expected calls have been made at the end of the test.
+This will make it easy to evaluate that all expected calls have been made at the end of a test.

 ## Installation